Ask Slashdot: How Can Programmers Move Into AI Jobs?

 https://ask.slashdot.org/story... [slashdot.org]

-Secondary question (Score:3)
+Secondary question (Score:4, Informative)

+There will still be lower level jobs.
+Take for example the 'Computer Operator' job.
+It's been dressed up a little by renaming it 'System Administrator' but the tape-mounting-monkey job I had back in 1982 still exists.

 Moot point (Score:2)